Skip to content

 Who is affected by the project?

-Stakeholders are affected by or have influence over a project [12].
+Stakeholders are affected by a project or can exert influence on it [12].

-Their attitude towards the project can be positive, negative or neutral.
-It is therefore important to get an impression of the stakeholders in order to adjust to their reactions if necessary.
+They can have a positive, negative or neutral attitude.
+It is important to gain an impression of the stakeholders in order to adapt to their reactions if necessary.
 The stakeholder strategy addresses the stakeholders in the project and involves them in the design of the future product.
 Both Scrum Masters and Product Owners should think about their stakeholders.
-From their perspective, what can be examples of stakeholders?
+What are examples of stakeholders from the perspective of the Product Owner and Scrum Master?

 The following steps must be carried out:

-1. Analyse the different stakeholders or stakeholder groups based on their influence and affectedness.
+1. Analyse the various stakeholders or stakeholder groups based on their influence and how they are affected.

-3. Conduct the stakeholder analysis on a regular basis depending on need and check for any changes, especially after important events (e.g. Sprint, Backlog Refinement Meeting, etc.)
+3. Carry out stakeholder analyses on a rolling basis as required and check for any changes, especially after important events (e.g. sprint, backlog refinement meeting, etc.).

 Stakeholder analysis chart